s33ke3/cilpoc/README.md

 / /___/ / /___/ /_/ / /__/ ,< (__  )
 \____/_/_____/\____/\___/_/|_/____/

-//PoC with Huawei Bypass 4 Digits with a wordlist\\
+PoC with Huawei Bypass 4 Digits with a wordlist

 --> Original Tool by LoliC0d3 - Tegal1337 <--
 --> Mod by Vincenzo Digilio <--